Lynnchiliang/Restaurant_List/README.md

 # Restaurant_List

-This web app proovides a selection of Taipei local restaurants.
+This web app provides a selection of Taipei local restaurants.

 ### What you can do with it?
 Search resturants by name or category.